Elliotloststh/easy-task/README.md

 # easy-task
-a framework helps you transfrom synchronous api to asynchronous one easily
+a framework helps you easily transfrom synchronous api to asynchronous one.